 Trading securities, which are Debt securities held at amortised cost and equity shares acquired principally for the purpose of selling in the short term or which are part of a portfolio which is managed for short-term gains, do not meet these criteria and are also measured at fair value through profit or loss.
 Financial assets measured at fair value through profit or loss are recognised in the balance sheet at their fair value.
-Fair value gains and losses together with interest coupons and dividend income are recognised in the income.
+Fair value gains and losses together with interest coupons and dividend income are recognised in the Statement of comprehensive income within investment income.